XiaoHan95/compiler/README.md

 # compiler
 compiler for c-- language
-compiler_lab1:lexical analysis and syntax analysis for c-- language
+There may still lie some bugs in these programms due to limited amount of instances tested.
+However these programm are quite bug-free too because I am such a meticulous and talented coder and algorithm designer after all. compiler_lab1:lexical analysis and syntax analysis for c-- language
               It is more powerful,supporting hexical and octal numbers,and scientific way of floating numbers. lex.yy.c is the output file of compiler.lex using flex not lex.